ISO 13485 Certification for Medical Devices

 • Mid-size manufacturer: 6–12 months

-• Complex design & manufacturing organization: 9–18 months
+• Complex design and manufacturing organization: 9–18 months

 • Regulatory complexity